amklenk/New-Dev-Forum/README.md

 DB_PASSWORD="userpasswordhere"
 ``````````````````````````````

+The user also needs to have the .env variables for cloudinary.
+Please contact one of the creators below via email to gain access.
 The application can be accessed via the backend using Insomnia.
 The application can be accessed via the front-end by turning on the server and visiting localhost:3001/ or by visiting the Heroku app, see Links for the site link.

 ## License
 The badge at the top of the page shows that this project is licensed under MIT.
 The link for that license is shown below.
 - [License: MIT](https://opensource.org/licenses/MIT)

 ## How to Contribute
 Please fork and clone the repository and use a pull request to add or make changes to the current repository.